 As we enter our second century as a liberal religious community, we have a vital message and vision that is not for ourselves alone, but also for future members, those who come after us, and the world outside our walls.
 We have developed plans for facilities that will enable us to care for our aging sanctuary and build a larger, more connected, multigenerational community that can fulfill our mission’s promise to awaken spirit, nurture hope, and inspire action.

-We have now raised $3.7 million in pledges from the congregation at large, including $400,000 in the last couple months weeks from early donors who increased their pledges in order to help us narrow our budget gap.
-In addition, a keystone donor has promised to provide the final $1 million required for our campaign, which, together with our earlier keystone commitments, brings our total now pledged to $14.7 million!
-Taking into account the revised cost estimate for our project, as well as our increased pledges from early donors, our congregational fundraising goal has increased from $5 million to $6 million, meaning we have $2.3 million yet to raise.
+We have now raised nearly $3.8 million in pledges from the congregation at large, including $500,000 late last year from early donors who increased their pledges in order to help us narrow our budget gap.
+In addition, a keystone donor has promised to provide the final $1 million required for our campaign, which, together with our earlier keystone commitments, brings our total now pledged to $14.8 million!
+Taking into account the revised cost estimate for our project, as well as our increased pledges from early donors, our congregational fundraising goal has increased from $5 million to $6 million, meaning we have $2.2 million yet to raise.
 We are confident that, having experienced this early success, our campaign will continue to gain momentum as the two-thirds of our membership who have yet to pledge make their commitments.
-You can view the presentation made to the congregation at the September 17th Town Hall here view the presentation from that meeting here.
+You can view the presentation made to the congregation at the September 17th Town Hall.

 Let us work together to build a church that is not for ourselves alone and makes our beloved principles manifest in our lives, in our community, and in the world!